ysechrest/yadlf/README.md

 # yadlf
-Yet Another Deep Learning Framework
+Deep Learning Playground

+The purpose of this project is to create a playground for machine-learning fundamentals.